General and capabilities

 A. Any existing Cisco or Cisco Meraki

-® wireless customer is eligible for the free trial of Cisco DNA Spaces.
+® wireless customer is eligible for the free trial of Cisco Spaces.

 Q. When does the free trial end?